Discrete distributions are learnable from metastable samples

-This is a central observation in this paper which says that a strong metastable distribution has on average single variable conditionals that are very close to that of the equilibrium distribution.
+This is a central observation in this paper which says that a strong metastable distribution has on average single-variable conditionals that are very close to that of the equilibrium distribution.
 This result will be the basis for showing that the parameters of the true distribution ($\mu$) can be learned given samples from ($\nu$).
-This due to the fact that methods like PL and Interaction Screening that efficiently learn discrete Gibbs distributions rely on minimizing average metrics over the single variable conditionals.
+This is due to the fact that methods like PL and Interaction Screening that efficiently learn discrete Gibbs distributions rely on minimizing average metrics over the single-variable conditionals.

 Theorem \ref{thm:close_condtionals} should be contrasted with the explicit constructions in Equation \eqref{eq:meta_explicit} that gave strongly metastable distributions that are considerably far from the equilibrium in terms of global TV.
-According to that construction, the TV of the metastable distribution from the equilibrium distribution is, $|\mu_A - \mu|_{TV} = 1 - \mu(A),$ which is generally not an exponentially small quantity even if the Markov chain mixes slowly.
+According to that construction, the TV distance between the metastable distribution from the equilibrium distribution is, $|\mu_A - \mu|_{TV} = 1 - \mu(A),$ which is generally not an exponentially small quantity even if the Markov chain mixes slowly.
 On the other hand, the distance in Theorem \ref{thm:close_condtionals} for $\nu = \mu_A$ is $\Gamma(A)/\omega_P$ which can be exponentially small if $A$ is a set that causes slow mixing in the Markov chain.
 We demonstrate this fact explicitly for the Curie-Weiss model in Section~\ref{sec:numerics}.